Exclamation Point icon Procedure By-law Update

 • requesting to speak to matters which have already been decided upon by Council, unless the matter is before Council for reconsideration;

-• requesting to speak to deferred items unless you did not delegate on the matter when it originally appeared before the Committee or Council prior to it being deferred; or,
+• requesting to speak to deferred items unless you did not delegate on the matter when it originally appeared before the Committee or Council prior to it being deferred;

 • requesting to speak to a report provided by the City’s Integrity Commissioner.